openstack-k8s-operators/osp-director-operator/docs/README-architecture.md

 Architecture:
 -------------
 This shows the OSP architecure that we currently support from a high level.
-The Controllers are hosted as VM on OpenShift Virtualization/Kubevirt.
+The Controllers are hosted as VMs on OpenShift Virtualization/Kubevirt.
 Baremetal Hosts are used for OSP Computes.

 The Undercloud implemented via OpenShift, and OpenStack is deployed via a pod.
 ![Architecture](./arch.png)